Skip to main content

 Successful applicants should know within a week of the application deadline whether or not they will be able to participate in the program.

 • Students participating with the Washington Seminar will be eligible to apply for grant funding through the program.
 All admitted student are eligible to apply for program funding.
 Funding is awarded on a needs-based assessment.
-This amount is evaluated based on each student's FAFSA EFC score, existing scholarship and grant funding, and if the internship is paid.
+This amount is evaluated based on each student's FAFSA SAI score, existing scholarship and grant funding, and if the internship is paid.
 International students are qualified to apply and are not required to submit a FAFSA score.

 Additionally, students may opt to use university scholarships and FAFSA grant and loan funding.
 We encourage students to explore funding through their declared major department as many offer experiential learning financial support.